Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Bethe Approximation based Optimization Framework

-Comparing with (\ref{message1}) and (\ref{message2}), we only have one additional case for the message $m_{a\rightarrow i}(x_i)$ if $i\in\mathcal{I}^{[\mathrm{E}]}$, i.e., (\ref{message3}).
-This is mainly because for some variables the marginalization consistency constraints are relaxed to moment matching.
-In the previous part, we have identified the combination of BP and VMP to solve (\ref{message1}) and (\ref{message2}).
-The computation involved in (\ref{message3}) is identical to the message update rule of EP.
-Such identification indicates an iterative solution as a combination of VMP, BP and EP to solve the fixed-point equations.
-The obtained result shall yield us a local optimum of the Bethe problem (\ref{Bprob2}) by taking the form given in (\ref{b_am1a}), (\ref{b_i1a}) and (\ref{b_i1b}).
+\fi with $c$ being a normalization constant.
+Comparing with (\ref{message1}) and (\ref{message2}) (i.e., hybrid VMP-BP), we only have one additional case for the message $m_{a\rightarrow i}(x_i)$ if $i\in\mathcal{I}^{[\mathrm{E}]}$, i.e., (\ref{message3}).
+This is mainly because for some variables the marginalization consistency constraints are relaxed to sufficient statistics matching, following the message update rule of EP.